richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.liberationtimes.com/home/why-the-defense-implications-within-skinwalkers-at-the-pentagon-are-profound](https://www.liberationtimes.com/home/why-the-defense-implications-within-skinwalkers-at-the-pentagon-are-profound)

-**(PUBLIC DOMAIN)** - 12 September 2009 — Eric Davis tells Jacques Vallee that a Lockheed designer Nathan C Price would be in position to know about Roswell materials and that they were likely held in Sunnyvale not the Skunk Works.
+**(PUBLIC DOMAIN)** - 12 September 2009 — Eric Davis tells Jacques Vallée that a Lockheed designer Nathan C Price would be in position to know about Roswell materials and that they were likely held in Sunnyvale not the Skunk Works.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 29 November 2009 — Colm Kelleher tells Vallee that clearances have now been received but the Air Force “nor others” will talk to BAASS until a SAP is set up for AAWSAP.
+**(PUBLIC DOMAIN)** - 29 November 2009 — Colm Kelleher tells Vallee that clearances have now been received but the Air Force “nor others” will talk to **BAASS** until a SAP is set up for **AAWSAP**.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

 **(PUBLIC DOMAIN)** - January 2010 — U.S. Navy Petty Officer John Baughman sees a “Tic-Tac” shaped object from the flight deck of the USS Carl Vinson near Haiti.
 It was barely beneath the surface when he saw it, white and 20 feet in length, and quickly “darted” into the depths.
 “It was definitely a solid object, but when it descended, its forward end rapidly collapsed in on itself and disappeared.”
 Baughman told his work center supervisor about the UAP, to which he was not debriefed and was not told to file a report.
 The supervisor told him “everyone sees weird shit in the ocean.”
-The event likely did not make its way into Navy or UAPTF reporting channels or Congress prior to it being disclosed to a journalist in 2021.
+The event likely did not make its way into Navy or **UAPTF** reporting channels or Congress prior to it being disclosed to a journalist in 2021.

 *   [https://medium.com/on-the-trail-of-the-saucers/new-navy-witness-says-he-saw-a-tic-tac-operating-underwater-92344d29ac1](https://medium.com/on-the-trail-of-the-saucers/new-navy-witness-says-he-saw-a-tic-tac-operating-underwater-92344d29ac1)